gprietodavid/subpla/UseCase.md

 - 1.000 to 2.000 submissions per hour in peak season (at least once a month)
 - Roughly 10 to 20 applications submitting e-files
 - Audit and track incoming and outgoing information and user activity
-- Possiblity to sell to other clients or Deloitte member firms
+- Possiblity to sell to other clients or our company member firms